RaviAgrawal-1824/Implementation_of_RL_Algorithms/README.md

 |<img src="https://user-images.githubusercontent.com/109269344/226196292-10baa217-f675-45c8-9781-6b37f52349d2.png" width="370" height="350"/> | <img src="https://user-images.githubusercontent.com/109269344/226195554-4380d934-a4f9-41cd-b842-3a292ae538c6.png" width="370" height="350"/>|

 #### Monte-Carlo
-This algorithm uses Monte-Carlo approach for action value estimation where the actual return is calculated by summing up the discounted rewards till the terminal step.
+This algorithm uses the Monte-Carlo approach for action value estimation where the actual return is calculated by summing up the discounted rewards till the terminal step.
 This method has zero bias but has high variance.
-The algorithm is implemented on four environments:
+The algorithm is implemented in four environments:
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`
    * `MiniGrid-Empty-Random-6x6-v0`